World Trade Law

 Links to Digital Materials

-The World Trade Organization at http://www.WTO.org produces statistical databases on global trade trends, reports on the state of trade policy around the world, and documentation relating to trade dispute settlement.
+The World Trade Organization produces statistical databases on global trade trends, reports on the state of trade policy around the world, and documentation relating to trade dispute settlement.

-The WTO and Stanford University maintain an important cache of documents pertaining to the history of postwar trade governance at the GATT Digital Library: 1947–94 at http://gatt.stanford.edu/page/home.
+The WTO and Stanford University maintain an important cache of documents pertaining to the history of post-war trade governance at the GATT Digital Library: 1947–1994.

-For UN reports and statistical databases relevant to developing country trade visit the United Nations Conference on Trade and Development at http://www.unctad.org.
-The United Nations Commission on International Trade Law is found at http://www.uncitral.org/uncitral/en/index.html.
+For UN reports and statistical databases relevant to developing country trade visit the United Nations Conference on Trade and Development.

-The United States Department of Commerce maintains records at http://www.commerce.gov.
+The United States Department of Commerce maintains records for public access.

-The Canadian Department of Foreign Affairs and International Trade maintains an online presence at http://www.international.gc.ca/commerce/index.aspx?view=d.
+The Canadian Department of Foreign Affairs and International Trade maintains an online presence.

-The Trade Law Center for Southern Africa offers a number of country briefs and working papers at http://www.tralac.org/.
+The Trade Law Centre for Southern Africa offers a number of country briefs and working papers.